 STEP

 Step-based cardio with elevation, coordination, and rhythm.
-The classic step format reimagined with Formation's music-first approach.
+The classic step reimagined with Formation's music-first approach.
 Big cardio.
 Real fun.

 The elevation creates natural resistance.
 The choreography creates coordination.
 The music makes the whole thing feel like play.
 Every fundamental is taught in class, so no experience with step is required — you'll pick up the basics by the end of your first 20 minutes.

 High cardio output.
 Coordination work.
-Music that makes 60 minutes disappear.
+Music that makes 50 minutes disappear.

 A typical STEP class.